Organising Committee

 Rob Mac Sweeney

-Rob is an intensivist in Belfast and leads Critical Care Reviews.
+Rob is an intensivist at the Royal Victoria Hospital, Belfast; Honorary Professor of Practice at Queen's University Belfast; and leads Critical Care Reviews.